Napoleon Dynamite (TV series)

-Napoleon Dynamite is a short-lived American animated sitcom based on the 2004 indie film of the same name.
-Set in the small town of Preston, Idaho, it follows the adventures of the titular 16-year-old boy, who thinks he is skilled at everything.
-The series was created by the film's co-writers and directors Jared and Jerusha Hess, who developed it with Mike Scully and proposed it to Fox.
+Napoleon Dynamite is an American animated satirical slapstick comedy television series created by Jared and Jerusha Hess for Fox, based on the 2004 film of the same name, which both Hesses co-wrote.
+Veteran television writer Mike Scully helped develop the series, while the original cast reprised their roles.
+Set in the small town of Preston, Idaho, it follows the adventures of the titular 16-year-old boy who thinks he is skilled at everything.

-The series received mixed to positive reviews; critics were divided on how well the source material translated to animation.
-The premiere episode had a Nielsen rating of 9.5 million viewers, but the ratings later dropped and the last four episodes averaged only 4 million viewers.
-The series ranked sixth in viewership among teenagers.
-The series aired on Fox's Animation Domination lineup from January 15 to March 4, 2012, before it was cancelled.
+The series premiered on January 15, 2012, as part of the Animation Domination block on Fox.
+It earned polarizing reviews, with criticism aimed at the slow pacing and humor, while its faithfulness to the source material, voice acting, and animation earned the most praise.
+The series' premiere was seen by over 9.5 million viewers, but the ratings later dropped as the show progressed, with the last four episodes averaging 4 million viewers; it ranked sixth in viewership among teenagers according to the Nielsen Media Research.

+On May 15, 2012, the series was cancelled after one season.

 History

-Married couple Jared and Jerusha Hess were co-writers and directors of the 2004 film Napoleon Dynamite, and had wanted to do an animated version since the film's release.
-They thought animation was the best way to continue the world of Napoleon Dynamite as the original actors had grown too old to play teenage characters.
+Jared and Jerusha Hess, the co-writers of the 2004 film Napoleon Dynamite, had expressed interested in doing an animated version since the film's release, believing that animation was the best way to continue the world of Napoleon Dynamite as the original actors had grown too old to play teenage characters.
 Following the film's success, Fox Searchlight Pictures wanted a sequel, but the Hesses delayed due to commitments to other projects and fear that audiences would tire of the Napoleon Dynamite characters.

-Development of the series began in 2009 when Jared Hess met with writer-producer Mike Scully to propose an animated version of the film to him.
-Scully stated that "Napoleon Dynamite as an animated series made "perfect sense" to him, and the two presented a nine-minute pilot episode to Fox in 2010.
-That May, Fox officially confirmed that an animated series with the original cast was in development with close involvement from the Hesses.
-Fox placed an order for six episodes as a trial run, and in July 2011 ordered seven additional scripts to be put into production if the series was renewed for a second season.
-The show was overseen by the Hesses and Scully.
+Development of the show began in 2009 when the Hesses met with writer-producer Mike Scully, who was a fan of the film, to propose an animated television series based on the film and the two presented a nine-minute pilot episode to Fox in 2010.
+That May, Fox officially confirmed that an animated television miniseries with the original cast was in development with close involvement from the Hesses.
+Fox placed an order for six episodes as a trial run, and ordered seven additional scripts in July 2011 to be put into production if it was renewed for a second season.
+The Hesses and Scully all served as showrunner.

-The series premiered on January 15, 2012, as a mid-season replacement for the animated series Allen Gregory.
+The miniseries premiered on January 15, 2012, as a mid-season replacement for the animated television series Allen Gregory.
 During its six-episode run, Napoleon Dynamite had no consistent schedule; it was constantly shifted on the Fox schedule in favor of football and award shows.
-On May 15, 2012, Fox announced a schedule for its 2012–13 season that dropped Napoleon Dynamite from the listings.
+On May 15, 2012, Fox cancelled the series after one season.